A hydrocelectomy is a procedure to correct a hydrocele. A hydrocele is a buildup of fluid in the membrane that surrounds the testicle.

 - Is large enough to threaten blood supply to the testicles

 - Causes discomfort or affects walking

-- Is associated with a hernia
+- Is linked to a hernia

-- Recurs after other treatment
+- Comes back after treatment

 - Excessive bleeding

 - Nerve injury

 Adolescents and adults can take steps to lower the risk of problems from the procedure such as:

 - Do not drink alcohol around the time of your surgery.